symfony/symfony-docs/cookbook/email/spool.rst

 How to Spool Email
 ==================

-When you are using the ``SwiftmailerBundle`` to send emails from a Symfony2 application it will by default send the email immediately.
-You may want to avoid the performance hit of the communication between ``Swiftmailer`` and the email transport taking place at the time.
-This can be avoided by choosing to spool the emails instead of sending them directly.
+When you are using the ``SwiftmailerBundle`` to send an email from a Symfony2 application, it will default to sending the email immediately.
+You may, however, want to avoid the performance hit of the communication between ``Swiftmailer`` and the email transport, which could cause the user to wait for the next page to load while the email is sending.
+This can be avoided by choosing to "spool" the emails instead of sending them directly.
 This means that ``Swiftmailer`` does not attempt to send the email but instead saves the message to somewhere such as a file.
-Another process can then read from the spool and take care of sending of the email.
+Another process can then read from the spool and take care of sending the emails in the spool.
 Currently only spooling to file is supported by ``Swiftmailer``.

-In order to use the spool you will need to use the following config:
+In order to use the spool, use the following configuration:

 .. configuration-block::